AdarshBahadur/Book-Recommender-Project/README.md

 In summary, our user profile approach not only delves into understanding individual preferences but also encompasses a robust data extraction and transformation process supporting two distinctive recommendation methodologies.

-## Dataset

-The dataset, a vital component of this project, was sourced from Kaggle.
-Our sincere appreciation goes to the original contributors for providing access to this valuable resource

 # Data Preparation